 Here is a the short list of ingredients needed to make Garlic Rosemary Chicken:

-- chicken cutlets – these are chicken breast that are sliced thinly lengthwise.
+- skinless, boneless chicken breasts – I high recommend slicing the chicken breasts thinly lengthwise.
 You can get them ready sliced, or slice them yourself.
 It should be about 1/4-1/2 inch thick so that it cooks quickly and soaks up all the delicious juices in the skillet.
 Chicken thighs can be used in placed of chicken cutlets.
 Chicken thighs are typically thinner than chicken breast, but you can also slice it thinner if you prefer.

-- garlic cloves – do not use garlic powder for this Garlic Rosemary Chicken because it will significantly change the flavor of the dish.
+- garlic cloves – do not use garlic powder for your Rosemary Chicken because it will significantly change the flavor of the dish.
 Use peeled garlic cloves and crush them to release their flavors into the sauce.

 - white wine – an ingredient that is packed full of flavor.
 Use a decent quality wine, but it doesn’t have to be super expensive.
 Avoid using old wine that has been opened for more than a week.
 The basic rule of thumb for cooking with wine is to cook with wine you won’t mind drinking.
 If you do not want to use wine, substitute with chicken broth